skiselev/flock-v2/Assembly_Instructions.md

 ## Module Installation Instructions

-* Make sure that your RC2014*-compatible system has I/O port ranges 0x48-0x5F and 0xC0-0xC8 available for the Flock module use.
-If needed re-configure existing modules, and move them to other I/O addresses
+* Make sure that your RCBus or RC2014*-compatible system has I/O port range 0x48-0x5F available for the Floppy Disk Controller
+* If you have a Z80-based system:
+  * Make sure that jumper JP1 is **not** installed
+  * Verify that I/O port range 0xC0-0xC1 is available
+* If you have a Z180-base system:
+  * Install jumper JP1
+  * Verify that I/O port range 0x0C-0x0D is available
 * Plug the module into your system
 * Connect the floppy drive(s) to the board.
 Standard IBM PC ribbon floppy cable with twisted wires 10-16 should be used (not supplied).
 The first floppy drive is the one at the end of the cable, the second is on the middle of the cable
 * Connect the floppy drive(s) to power supply.
 A single 3.5” 1.44 MB drive can be powered directly from the Flock board, using supplied power cable.
 Make sure to use powerful enough power supply.
 The floppy drive consumes about 1A